NSKomodo/JTSidePanels/README.md

 The only file required to use JTSidePanels: ` JTSidePanelController.swift `

-The easiest way to use JASidePanels is to copy the files into your XCode Project.
+The easiest way to use JTSidePanels is to copy the files into your Xcode project.

 Alternatively, you can setup a git submodule and reference the files in your Xcode project.
-I prefer this method as it enables you to receive bugfixes/updates for the project.
+I prefer this method as it enables you to receive bug fixes/updates for the project.
 ` git submodule add https://github.com/itsProf/JTSidePanels.git JTSidePanels `

 License